SUI-Components/sui/packages/sui-bundler/README.md

 `manualCompression`: Compress files manually to gzip and brotli (if supported).
 Useful to use along with a S3 and Lambda@Edge in order to send the best content for the userAgent. (default: `false`)

+`extractComments`: Determine whether comments shall be extracted to a separate file or not.
+Like LICENSE comments. (default: `false`)

 `targets`: Object with information about the browser and version supported. (default: `see the next example`)

 ```json